 Our Analysis and Test Results

 Schwalbe makes a wide range of mountain bike tires for specific riding disciplines and styles, and the Magic Mary falls in towards the more aggressive trail and gravity-oriented end of their range.
-Schwalbe claims its' "the favorite of downhill and enduro experts", that provides, "maximum braking traction and cornering grip".
-We added it to our tire test this year to see how it compares to the other aggressive trail tires in our selection.
-The typical dry, dusty, loose, and rocky conditions of Lake Tahoe in summer were the perfect place to put the Magic Mary through its paces.
+Schwalbe claims its "the favorite of downhill and enduro experts," that provides "maximum braking traction and cornering grip."
+The typically dry, dusty, loose, and rocky conditions of Lake Tahoe in summer were the perfect place to put the Magic Mary through its paces.
 Testers found it to be a good and robust tire that excels in certain conditions but lacks the versatility of our top performers.
-Read on to see how it compares to the competition.

 We found this tread design to work ok on hardpack, but other tires with a less open tread pattern, like the Maxxis Assegai, provide better cornering traction on hard dirt and trickier loose over hard conditions.
 The ADDIX SpeedGrip compound of the tire we tested is the hardest rubber compound that the Magic Mary is made in, but it still offered plenty of grip when cornering.
 It is also offered in ADDIX Soft and ADDIX Ultra Soft rubber for even more tackiness.

 Due to the multitude of tall squared off knobs that make up the center tread of the Magic Mary, it has great pedaling traction.
-There are lots of edges to grab a hold of any surface and they dig deep into soft dirt for lots of bite in loose conditions.
-Unlike lower profile treads found on less aggressive tires, like the Schwalbe Rock Razor, it is much harder to get the Magic Mary to break traction and spin out.
-The tread design results in more rolling resistance, but if you're looking for traction like the Magic Mary provides that's a sacrifice you're probably willing to make.
-We tested it primarily as a front tire, but if you choose to use it in the rear you can be sure that it has traction for days, but with lots of rolling resistance.
-Other tires in our test with similar levels of pedaling traction but less rolling resistance, like the Maxxis Aggressor or the Maxxis Minion DHR II might be better options for a rear tire with a Magic Mary up front.
+There are lots of edges to grab hold of any surface, and they dig deep into soft dirt for lots of bite in loose conditions.
+Unlike lower profile treads found on less aggressive tires, it is much harder to get the Magic Mary to break traction and spin out.
+The tread design results in more rolling resistance, but if you're looking for traction like the Magic Mary provides, that's a sacrifice you're probably willing to make.
+We tested it primarily as a front tire, but if you choose to use it in the rear, you can be sure that it has traction for days, but with lots of rolling resistance.
+Other tires in our test with similar levels of pedaling traction but less rolling resistance, like the Maxxis Aggressor or the Maxxis Minion DHR II, might be better options for a rear tire with a Magic Mary up front.

 The Magic Mary has incredible amounts of braking traction.
-Again, the tall knobs and squared off edges penetrate loose dirt better than most, so slowing and stopping is a quite controlled affair, even in the loose and the mud.
+Again, the tall knobs and squared-off edges penetrate loose dirt better than most, so slowing and stopping is a quite controlled affair, even in the loose and the mud.
 All those edges and knobs that bite into the ground and tend to slow you more effectively, as opposed to locking up and sliding, resulting in a feeling of more control.
-If you ride aggressively and in loose conditions and you put a premium on a controlled braking feel we think you'd be hard pressed to find a better braking tire in loose or muddy conditions.
-It doesn't quite match the braking feel in all conditions that you find with the Maxxis DHR II, or the WTB Convict, but it does work incredibly well.
+If you ride aggressively and in loose conditions and you put a premium on a controlled braking feel, we think you'd be hard-pressed to find a better braking tire in loose or muddy conditions.

 The Magic Mary appears to be quite durable, especially as Schwalbe tires are concerned.
-The large widely spaced blocky tread knobs are stout and show just the early signs of erosion and pitting on the inside of the stout side knobs.
+The large, widely-spaced blocky tread knobs are stout and show just the early signs of erosion and pitting on the inside of the stout side knobs.
 This is thanks to the ADDIX SpeedGrip rubber compound, the hardest durometer that Schwalbe offers for the Magic Mary, and we have tested it primarily as a front tire.
-By comparison, other Schwalbe tires we tested like the Knobby Nic and the Hans Dampf, both of which are ADDIX SpeedGrip rubber as well, seemed to wear more quickly mostly due to the fact that we used them as rear tires.
+By comparison, other Schwalbe tires we tested like the Knobby Nic and the Hans Dampf, both of which are ADDIX SpeedGrip rubber as well, seemed to wear more quickly mostly because we used them as rear tires.

-Schwalbe tires are known for their high asking price and the Magic Mary is no exception.
-At a retail price of $98, it is the second most expensive model we tested after the Schwalbe Knobby Nic.
-It's not easy to justify dropping a C-note on a single mountain bike tire, our testers don't like doing it either.
+Schwalbe tires are known for their high asking price, and the Magic Mary is no exception.
+It is the second most expensive model we tested after the Schwalbe Knobby Nic.
+It's not easy to justify dropping a C-note on a single mountain bike tire; our testers don't like doing it either.
 It's hard for us to call a tire that costs this much a good value, but if you're looking for an aggressive tire that excels in corners and everything from loose dirt to mud, then perhaps you can justify the expense for the Magic Mary.

-The price of admission may be high, but if you're looking for an aggressive tire to handle loose or muddy conditions we think the Magic Mary is a great option.
-It's not as light or versatile as many of the other tires in our test, it's definitely more of a niche option for specific conditions.
-That said, its beefy Apex reinforced sidewalls are supportive and durable while still coming in at a reasonably lightweight, for this style of tire, that makes it suitable for use as a trail riding tire and not just a gravity oriented heavyweight.
-If you're looking for a versatile all-around tire, you'll want to look elsewhere, but if you're looking for a tire to dominate in the loose or the mud the Magic Mary might be for you.
+The price of admission may be high, but if you're looking for an aggressive tire to handle loose or muddy conditions, we think the Magic Mary is a great option.
+It's not as light or versatile as many of the other tires in our test; it's more of a niche option for specific conditions.
+That said, its beefy Apex reinforced sidewalls are supportive and durable while still coming in at a reasonably light weight, for this style of tire, that makes it suitable for use as a trail riding tire and not just a gravity oriented heavyweight.
+If you're looking for a versatile all-around tire, you'll want to look elsewhere, but if you're looking for a tire to dominate in the loose or the mud, the Magic Mary might be for you.

-The Magic Mary comes in a number of different tread and casing options.
+The Magic Mary comes in several different tread and casing options.
 It is available for 26" wheels in a 2.35" width in both Snakeskin or Super Gravity casings in either ADDIX Soft or ADDIX Ultra Soft rubber.